"Show Me You Comply... Without Showing Me Anything": Zero-Knowledge Software Auditing for AI-Enabled Systems: Background

-Analogously to financial and safety audits, algorithmic auditing has recently emerged as a practice to tackle the novel risks posed by ML-enabled systems.
-This type of audit provides a mechanism to independently and systematically assess the design, development, and deployment of these systems, ensuring they align with established standards and societal values concerning, for example, fairness, bias, and accountability~\cite{metaxa2021auditing}.
-Mökander et al.~\cite{mokander_auditing_2023} identify two main drivers for the need for AI auditing, i.e., they serve as (i) a mechanism to implement legislation and (ii) a governance mechanism for private corporations.
-The first driver is a top-down pressure, as more and more regulations are being released, such as the EU AI Act~\cite{EUArtificialIntelligence} or Canada's Directive on Automated Decision-Making~\cite{secretariat_directive_2024}, just to name a few.
-The latter is, instead, a bottom-up pressure, as organizations that design and deploy autonomous and self-learning technologies have incentives to implement and maintain appropriate governance mechanisms, for example, by subjecting themselves to independent audits, they can assess and improve their software development process and quality management system~\cite{vlok2003technology}.
+M\"okander et al.~\cite{mokander_auditing_2023} identify two main drivers for AI auditing: it serves as (i) a mechanism to implement legislation and (ii) a governance mechanism for private corporations.
+The first is a top-down pressure, as more regulations are released, such as the EU AI Act~\cite{EUArtificialIntelligence} or Canada's Directive on Automated Decision-Making~\cite{secretariat_directive_2024}.
+The second is bottom-up: organizations that deploy \ac{AI} systems have incentives to maintain governance mechanisms; by undergoing independent audits, they can assess and improve their software development process and quality management system~\cite{vlok2003technology}.